Latest Timeline

 Aug.
 27, 2025: Mayor orders “Finance Committee” be formed to determine the future of City Hall.

 Oct.
-21, 2025: City Hall repair estimates balloon to $142M-$345M.
+21, 2025: City staff estimates for repairing City Hall balloon to $142M-$345M.

 Nov.
 9, 2025: Mayor Eric Johnson says the city should consider moving regardless of the building’s architectural significance.